 As members of the Mother Earth Movement we have felt part of this cooperative effort, where being a colleague bears duties of commitment as well as the deeper meanings of human and planetary friendship.

 Even though I am one of the simplest and most ordinary individuals on this earth, I understand that we must be committed to preserving both natural and human diversity.
 This means respecting the right to life of each and every being on the planet.

-Accepting the necessity of joining and merging with this living unity is a simple conclusion, yet holds an incredible truth that will render us free and sovereign.
+Accepting the necessity of joining and merging with this living unity is a simple conclusion, yet it holds an incredible truth that will render us free and sovereign.
 This unity with nature has to be based on dignity and respect for humanity's right of self-determination.

 The operations of modern capitalism, built on the destructive and unsustainable processes which have taken place historically, are threatening life on Earth as we have come to know it.
 Spiritual, material, and cultural unity will help us to defend the world from these dangers.

 Friends of the Earth is based on an historic universal vision.
 It also takes into account indigenous peoples' experiential wisdom as well as the situations of peasants and workers, while keeping in mind the importance of scientific and technological innovations.
 Most of all, it emphasizes discoveries based on an ethics of liberation, and responsible scientific practices that don't favour war and the violation of human rights.

 Formulating new ideas leads to enhanced organizational strength and creativity, which is invaluable in facing up to capitalism and standing against the predator mentality associated with it.